OSW3/symfony-search/docs/customize/controller.md

-# Customize route and/or controller
+# Customize the Search controller

 <br>